 Multiple pathways exist for developing and implementing such professional learning (e.g., book clubs or study groups, lesson studies, data meetings, classroom learning walks, and developing communities of practice focused on inquiry (Bean & Ippolito, 2016, p.
 128-132).
 These are focused on teachers working together to solve problems specific to their context and students.
 In other words, the importance of social capital (Leana & Pil, 2006), that is, the ability for teachers to work together to enhance student learning is recognized as a key factor for school improvement.
 Further, such collaborative practices require that districts think "long-term," given this major shift in how professional learning is defined and operationalized.
-As stated in Calvert (2016), "Harnessing teachers who have operated as solo fliers into collaborative, job-embedded professional learning are discussed; they include the development of professional learning communities and coaching.
+As stated in Calvert (2016), "Harnessing teachers who have operated as solo fliers into collaborative communities will not happen overnight" (p.
+19).
+Below, two major approaches to collaborative, job-embedded professional learning are discussed; they include the development of professional learning communities and coaching.